racalcity-maker/brocker_esp32s3/README.md

 - **Automation engine** capable of MQTT publish, audio play/stop, flag waits, loops, delays, and event bus steps.
 Multiple worker tasks prevent a single scenario from blocking the rest.
 - **Audio subsystem** (I2S) for track playback, pause/resume, loop, and synchronization with scenarios.
 - **Documentation** in `docs/` describing device/template setup in EN/RU, plus tests for configuration parsing.
+- **Web & MQTT authentication**: Web UI credentials live in NVS (with a hardware reset pin) and the broker accepts up to 16 MQTT user/password pairs defined in the UI.

 ---